-On June 30, 2021, the Company refinanced its 3.75% existing \$388,000 mortgage note payable one a second single-family house and generated net proceeds of \$183,000.
-The outstanding new mortgage balance was approximately \$555,000 at June 30, 2021 with a five-year fixed interest rate of 3.5% per annum adjustable rate thereafter at 2.5% over the 6-month LIBOR Index with semi-annual rate and payment adjustments.
+In June 2021, the Company refinanced two of its single-family houses in West Los Angeles, California with two existing mortgages totaling \$751,000 and obtained two new mortgage notes payable for a combined \$1,475,000.
+The Company received combined net proceeds of \$759,000 as a result of the refinancing of these two mortgages.
+Interest rate on the mortgages is at five-year fixed interest rate of 3.5% per annum and adjustable rate thereafter at 2.5% over the 6-month LIBOR Index with semi-annual rate and payment adjustments.
 Semi-annual rate cap is 1.25% after the initial interest rate change with a floor equal to the start rate and ceiling of 9.95%.
 The maturity date of the new mortgage is August 1, 2051.